-The most recent measurements by the Wilkinson Microwave Anisotropy Probe (WMAP) have shown that the whole sky is emitting almost completely uniform radiation at a temperature of 2.725 K, with fluctuations of only 0.0001°.
+Measurements by the Planck satellite have shown that the whole sky is emitting almost completely uniform radiation at a temperature of 2.725 K, with fluctuations of only 0.0001°.

-WMAP image of the microwave background radiation.
+Planck image of the microwave background radiation.
 The colours represent tiny fluctuations (0.0001 degrees) from the mean temperature of 2.725 K, with red regions warmer and blue regions colder.

 Where did those fluctuations come from?

 It appears that in the very early universe there must have been a period when the Universe was expanding at an enormous rate, called the inflationary epoch.
 Between 10^{-43} and 10^{-34} s the Universe doubled in size more than a hundred times, expanding in size from a trillionth the size of a proton to the size of a cricket ball.
-This enormous expansion smoothed out any irregularities an meant that the Universe was uniform on scales much larger than that of our horizon.
+This enormous expansion smoothed out any irregularities and meant that the Universe was uniform on scales much larger than that of our horizon.